- Transportation Development Association of Wisconsin

 - 13 railroads, including 4 Class I railroads, carry more than 170 million tons of cargo each year

-- 29 commercial ports handle more than $7 billion of cargo annually
+- 29 commercial ports handle more than 30 million tons of cargo annually

 - 110,000 miles of interstate, state and local roads facilitate the movement of commerce in the state

 Transportation is more than a way to move goods and people from one place to another.
 The integrated network of Wisconsin's multimodal transportation system actually functions as a platform for the entire state economy.